Valentine's Day Dates on a Budget

 3. Catch a matinee or discount-day movie

 Most theaters have a discount-day during the week where all tickets all day are cheap.
 We did this at one of the nearby theaters last week and it was a lot of fun to break up the week with an impromptu date night on a Tuesday!
 BONUS: Go during the week and the theaters usually aren't that crowded.
 That's always a perk if you're like me and don't enjoy large groups of people!
-Take your boo out to breakfast (if you're going to a matinee) or dessert (if you're going during the week) with the money you saved on the movie tickets!
+(Plus it's nice to go on a random week-day-date-night) Take your boo out to breakfast (if you're going to a matinee) or dessert (if you're going during the week) with the money you saved on the movie tickets!

 4. Check out a local state park